Register now for $10 off the full price

 - What do you taste?
 The sweet remnants of your breakfast?

 - And what do you smell?
 The comfortable smell of home?
 Fabric softener?
 Rain?
 Falling leaves?

 Using your senses helps you experience the things that make up life — the memories associated with certain smells and sounds, the pleasure associated with touch and sights.
 They bring you back to gratitude and positivity.

 You Can Become the Most Positive Person You Know

 All these steps work best when you journal to establish your intentions, focus on gratitude, and measure the results of your efforts.
-You can journal anywhere, but our Happier Mind Journal can help you stay organized and focused, minimizing your efforts and maximizing your return.
+You can journal anywhere, but our Happier Mind Journal (or the Whole Life Planner & Journal) can help you stay organized and focused, minimizing your efforts and maximizing your return.